 We consider your course preferences according to the order in which you list them.
 You could receive one of these offers for more than one of your preferences.

 Anything else I need to know about university early offers?

 You can apply for SRS for most undergraduate courses at Charles Sturt.
 However, there are a few that don’t have the option.
-SRS is currently not available for the following courses: Bachelor of Veterinary Biology / Bachelor of Veterinary Science, Bachelor of Dental Science, Bachelor of Technology (Civil Systems) / Master of Engineering (Civil Systems) and Diploma of General Studies.
+SRS is currently not available for the following courses: Bachelor of Veterinary Biology / Bachelor of Veterinary Science, Bachelor of Dental Science, Bachelor of Technology (Civil) / Master of Engineering (Civil), Diploma of General Studies and Doctor of Medicine.